Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 \subsection{Syntax}

 The syntax of \FSCAFI\ is given in Figure~\ref{fig:source:syntax}.
 Following~\cite{FJ}, the overbar notation denotes metavariables over sequences and the empty sequence is denoted by $\emptyseq$; e.g., for expressions, we let $\overline\e$ range over sequences of expressions, written $\e_1,\,\e_2,\,\ldots\,\e_n$ $(n\ge 0)$. \FSCAFI\ focusses on aggregate programming constructs: hence, it is parametric in the set of built-in data constructors and functions.
 In the examples, we consider the set of built-in data constructors and functions listed (with their types) in Section~\ref{sec-typing}.
+In following explanations, we use symbol $\deviceId$ (and variants as $\deviceId', \deviceId_1, \ldots$) to identify devices.
+For convenience, we also summarise meta-variables and symbols commonly used throughout the paper in \Cref{table:metasymbols}.

 A program $\PROGRAM$ consists of a sequence $\overline{\FUNCTION}$ of function declarations and a main expression $\e$.
 A function declaration $\FUNCTION$ defines a (possibly recursive) function; it consists of a name $\fname$, $n\ge 0$ variable names $\overline{\xname}$ representing the formal parameters, and an expression $\e$ representing the body of the function.